Statuses in Latin with translation. Quotes in Latin with translation

 Atrocitati mansuetudo est remedium - meekness is a remedy against cruelty.
 Phaedrus

-Audaces fortuna juvat - fate helps the brave
+Аudaces fortuna juvat – fate helps the brave

-Aurea mediocritas - the golden mean.
+Аurea mediocritas is the golden mean.
 Horace

 Аurea ne credas quaecumque nitescere cernis – all that glitters is not gold

-Bene placito - of good will
+Bene placito - of one's own free will

 Beata stultica - blissful stupidity

-Beati possidentes - happy possessing
+Beati possidentes - happy are those who have

 Carpe diem - seize the day, seize the moment

-Caritas et pax - Respect and Peace
+Caritas et pax - Respect and peace

 Con amore - With love

-Consensu omnium - By common consent
+Consensu omnium - By general agreement

 Consortium omnis vitae - Commonwealth of all life